sxs-collaboration/sxs/README.md

 If you use this package and/or the data it provides in your research, please cite them, including the *specific version of the data* that you use (see below).
-To help with this, we provide the function `sxs.cite`, which will print out a citation — in BibTeX format or just the DOIs — for the package, the most recent paper describing the catalog, the catalog data itself, and optionally individual simulations.
+To help with this, we provide the function `sxs.cite`.
+Use `print(sxs.cite())` to see BibTeX citations for the version of this package you are using, the most recent paper describing the catalog, and the catalog data itself.
+Use, e.g., `print(sxs.cite("SXS:BBH:0001", "SXS:BBH:4001"))` to include citations for those specific simulations *and* the papers that introduced them.

 ## Usage